Pylons/pyramid/docs/narr/testing.rst

            testing.tearDown()

-If you pass a :term:`request` object into :func:`pyramid.testing.setUp` within your test case's ``setUp``, any test method attached to the ``MyTest`` test case that directly or indirectly calls :func:`pyramid.threadlocal.get_current_request` will receive the request you passed into the ``begin`` method.
+If you pass a :term:`request` object into :func:`pyramid.testing.setUp` within your test case's ``setUp``, any test method attached to the ``MyTest`` test case that directly or indirectly calls :func:`pyramid.threadlocal.get_current_request` will receive the request object.
 Otherwise, during testing, :func:`pyramid.threadlocal.get_current_request` will return ``None``.
 We use a "dummy" request implementation supplied by :class:`pyramid.testing.DummyRequest` because it's easier to construct than a "real" :app:`Pyramid` request object.

 What?
 ~~~~~